 Service animals must be under handler control and housebroken.
 Misbehaving, out of control, or lunging service animals may be asked to leave the premises.
 A business may charge for any damages that the animal causes.
 Staff are not required to provide care or food for a service animal.

-Minnesota statute 256C.02 states that service animals in training are covered under the Minnesota Human Rights Act (HRA) and are allowed in places of public accommodation.
+Minnesota statute 256C.02 states that, in Minnesota, service animals in training have the same rights as service animals and are allowed in places of public accommodation.
+This is a Minnesota state law, it is not in the ADA.

 It is important to note that service animals are highly trained over the course of multiple years.